 Senators snap 8-game skid with 2-1 win over Ducks in OT

-Senators snap 8-game skid with 2-1 win over Ducks in OTOttawa Senators' Bobby Ryan, center, celebrates his goal with teammate Chris Tierney, right, during the third period of an NHL hockey game against the Anaheim Ducks Wednesday, Jan.
-9, 2019, in Anaheim, Calif.
-(AP Photo/Marcio Jose Sanchez)

-ANAHEIM, Calif.
-(AP) -- In a matchup of teams with eight-game losing streaks, Colin White was able to provide some much-needed relief for the Ottawa Senators.
+ANAHEIM, Calif. — In a matchup of teams with eight-game losing streaks, Colin White was able to provide some much-needed relief for the Ottawa Senators.

 White's 11th goal at 1:34 of overtime lifted Ottawa to a 2-1 victory over the reeling Anaheim Ducks on Wednesday night.